XGEVA for Amgen

 Binge eating disorder (BED) is the most common eating disorder in Canada, more prevalent than Anorexia and Bulimia combined.
 In spite of its ubiquity, awareness of BED is low—even among those who have the disorder.

-To raise the profile of BED, as well as help those suffering from BED recognise and understand their condition, we'd need to bring the complexities and symptoms of the condition to the forefront.
-And then we'd need to successfully communicate how people living with this condition could to find help.
+To raise the profile of BED, as well as help those suffering from BED recognize and understand their condition, we'd need to bring the complexities and symptoms of the condition to the forefront.
+And then we'd need to successfully communicate how people living with this condition could find help.

 We asked ourselves the question: “What does it mean to binge?”